Dear readers of ADxS.org, please forgive the disruption.

 Is often “on the move” or often acts as if he/she is “driven” (DSM IV/5)

-Often talks excessively (DSM IV/5; rated as an impulsivity trait in ICD-10).
-Speech diarrhea is still seen in some adults as well
+Often talks excessively (DSM IV/5; categorized as impulsivity in ICD-10).
+Speech diarrhea can also be observed in some adults

 for adults:

-Hyperactivity (external/physical) decreases up to 60% in adults4
+Hyperactivity (external/physical) decreases by up to 60 % in adults4

-Tie legs in knots / wrap around chair leg to limit movement6
+Knot legs / wrap around chair leg to limit movement6

-ADxS.org symptom test data show the following changes in age groups:
+The data from the ADxS.org symptom test show the following changes in the age groups:

 Age group